Sweet Potato Ground Beef Shepherd’s Pie

 Spring is trying to “spring” here in Wisconsin, but the snow just keeps lingering, so we just keep on cozy cooking!
-I’m super looking forward to lighter, summer meals with all those fresh veggies from the garden.
+I’m super looking forward to lighter, summer meals with all those hearty vegetables from the garden.
 But the persistent winter is blessing us with more opportunities to share a comforting meal around our table before we welcome a warmer season.

-skillet of sweet potato shepherds pie with sourdough biscuits and butter
+sweet potato shepherd's pie in a cast iron skillet with sourdough buttermilk biscuits and a bowl of butter next to it

 Meat and Vegetable Layer: